 Kinesthetic learning takes place when we allow students to have hands-on experience.
 A very simple example of a kinesthetic learning style is a child learning how to use a swing or learning to ride a bicycle.
 You can provide the child with instructions that they can listen to and understand, but the actual learning will happen when they’re actually doing the task.

-The characteristics of a kinesthetic learner are that they require a multi-sensory learning environment.
+The characteristics of kinesthetic learners are that they require a multi-sensory learning environment.
 This means that the student’s learning surroundings need to engage more than two of their senses.
 In this way, the student or our kinesthetic learner. is able to learn by doing instead of just listening to classes or lectures.
 They will be actively engaged in their learning even though the environment might be non-traditional.

 Teaching Kinesthetic Learners